MicrosoftDocs/nav-content/dynamics-nav-app/fa-how-dispose-retire.md

 ---
-title: Dispose or Retire FA| Microsoft Docs
+title: Dispose or Retire FA
 description: You must post a disposal value when you scrap, sell, or retire a fixed asset.
 services: project-madeira
 documentationcenter: ''